matthewjwoodruff/pareto.py/README.md

 GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with the Sensitivity Analysis Library.
+You should have received a copy of the GNU Lesser General Public License along with the pareto.py.
 If not, see <http://www.gnu.org/licenses/>.